PHOENIXCONTACT/MORYX-Template/README.md

 - Influx 1.x (optional)
 - Grafana (for dashboards)

-### Get all your licenses running
-This project runs with developer licenses.
-The licenses end on `WibuCmRaU`.
-You need the `CodeMeter Control Center`, where you can add those files via drag and drop or by double clicking the license after opening from visual studio.
-In any case you should install the PHOENIX CONTACT Activation Wizard available on the [PHOENIX CONTACT page](https://www.phoenixcontact.com/de-de/produkte/programmier-software-plcnext-engineer-1046008) under Downloads->Software

 ### Run the application
 Open the solutions and run the application.
 Per default this will require access to port 5000, alternative you can configure a different port in the *launchSettings.json* within the *Properties* of the *StartProject*.
 While the server is running you can open the *CommandCenter* at https://localhost:5000/CommandCenter#/.
 [Modules](https://localhost:5000/CommandCenter#/modules) is used to interact and configure modules, while [Databases](https://localhost:5000/CommandCenter#/databases) lets you configure, create and delete databases for installed data models.
 Some modules like the *ResourceManager* require a database in order to start.
 You can choose between *PostgreSQL* und *SQlite*.